 If you want to buy a model railway for yourself, your son or daughter or perhaps a friend you may be trying to work out how much it costs.
 If so, this is just for you.

 If you know nothing about model railways but want to buy a train set for a relative, friend or maybe yourself it can be difficult to work out what you need and hence how much it’ll cost to get started.

-There used to be lots of local model railway shops in the UK each with friendly knowledgable staff who could help but sadly these are now few and far between.
-Instead we now have online shops but these can be confusing places with all the manufacturers, accessories, jargon and terminology choices available making it difficult to know what to buy.
+There used to be lots of local model railway shops in the UK each with friendly knowledgeable staff who could help but sadly these are now few and far between.
+Instead, we now have online shops but these can be confusing places with all the manufacturers, accessories, jargon and terminology choices available making it difficult to know what to buy.

 Let me help.

 It’s actually very simple and, more importantly not too expensive, to start a railway.
 An initial kit that will get you or your friend/relative everything needed to happily start playing with and exploring the fascinating world of model railways is quite cheap.

 An initial kit that will get you or your friend/relative everything needed to happily start playing with and exploring the fascinating world of model railways is quite cheap.